correctomatic/correctomatic-app/README.md

 ## Developer notes

 python -m venv .venv
 pip install flask psycopg2-binary pip install debugpy python-dotenv

+You can decode the token from the request with https://developer.pingidentity.com/en/tools/jwt-decoder.html

 ## Build and run the container in production